dcnieho/Titta/demos/readme_analysis_example/README.md

 The files in this folder demonstrate performing fixation classification on the data recorded with the readme scripts using I2MC (https://github.com/royhessels/I2MC).
-First follow the instructions in readme_analysis_example/function_library/I2MC/get_I2MC.txt, the run the scripts in the following order:
+First follow the instructions in `readme_analysis_example/function_library/I2MC/get_I2MC.txt`, then place the `.mat`-file or -files recorded with any of the `readme.m` files in the folder `readme_analysis_example/data`, and finally run the scripts in the following order:

 1. `a_ophakker.m`
 2. `b_detFix.m`